England Ireland Find Havens

 Why visit here?

-From a sailing perspective Cowes Yacht Haven, as well as Shepards Wharf, provide walk ashore access to the centre of Cowes and are ideal gateways to the island.
-They also provide very convenient ‘drop in’ locations should a problem emerge on a vessel that needs to be quickly attended to, or indeed for excellent provisioning.
+From a sailing perspective, Cowes Yacht Haven and Shepards Wharf provide walk-ashore access to the centre of Cowes and are ideal gateways to the island.
+They also offer very convenient 'drop-in' locations should a problem emerge on a vessel that needs to be quickly attended to or for excellent provisioning.

 What facilities are available?